-Indirect discrimination might occur when a school has a policy or rule that puts, or would put, disabled students at a disadvantage.
+Indirect discrimination might occur when a school has a policy or rule that puts, or would put, students with a disability at a disadvantage.
 An example might be a school having a rule that all students must be able to make their own way to and from after school clubs independently.

-Schools also have a duty to make 'reasonable adjustments' (see below) for disabled students - in effect making an exception to the rule if the rule would put the disabled student at a disadvantage.
+Schools also have a duty to make 'reasonable adjustments' (see below) for students with a disability - in effect making an exception to the rule if the rule would put the student with a disability at a disadvantage.